-Cardiology Research Program RFP
+Cardiology Research Program Area

 Heart Development: normal and abnormal cardiovascular development, molecular and genetic etiology of cardiovascular malformations, and gene-environment interactions in development of congenital heart disease.

 Structural Disease: congenital heart disease from birth through adulthood, valve disease and determinants of degeneration, myocardial response to valvular disease, neurodevelopmental associations with heart disease, exercise physiology in heart disease, dilated and hypertrophic cardiomyopathy.

 Arrhythmias: arrhythmogenesis, genetic and environmental bases of normal cardiac electrical activity and arrhythmias, etiology of rare and common arrhythmias, and sudden cardiac death.

 Diagnostics: proteomic, genomic, and other biomarker technologies that define disease progression and prognosis.
 Imaging modalities/agents to identify cardiovascular disease and guide therapy.

 Therapeutics: tissue, cell, and gene-based/guided therapies, regenerative and reparative medicine.

 Surgery: improved surgical and image-guided approaches and evidence-based clinical research to advance promising new cardiovascular therapies, technologies, and surgical practices into clinical use.